Earl Grey Tea Caffeine: Is It Safe During Pregnancy?

 According to a study conducted in the Netherlands, too much caffeine consumption from tea (>300 mg/day) may lead to pregnancy-induced hypertension (8).
 However, further research is required to substantiate these claims.

 Earl Grey tea is a blend of bergamot oil and black tea.
-Traditional earl grey tea contains caffeine, and its content depends on the producer.
-However, drinking too much caffeine during pregnancy is linked with several side effects.
-Hence, restrict its consumption to 1-2 cups per day during pregnancy.
-However, it is always advisable to consult your doctor before drinking any new beverages.
-In addition, switching over to decaffeinated black tea is the best solution to avoid any negative effects of caffeine during pregnancy.
+Traditional Earl Grey tea contains caffeine, and its content depends on the producer.
+However, in the time of pregnancy, care must be taken while planning one’s diet and nutrition.
+It is always advisable to consult your doctor before drinking any new beverages to ensure your health and the well-being of your baby.
+After all, unchecked consumption of excess caffeine during pregnancy is linked with several side effects like heartburn and headaches.
+If your doctor permits, you may have 1-2 cups per day during pregnancy.
+In addition, switching over to decaf black tea is the best solution to avoid any negative effects of caffeine during pregnancy.

 Frequently Asked Questions